-Client:
+1. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

-Client:
+2. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

-Client:
+3. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

-BID FORM ADDITION
+PART 8 BID FORM ADDITION

-ceship and Training Certification ance with the Illinois Procurement Code, the Bidder certifies that formed by it and/or its subcontractors shall, at the time of such be time of the performance of work pursuant to the terms of this te participated in the approved apprenticeship and training profor above.
-The bidder shall list, in the space below, the official nations of holding the certificate of registration or all types of worthe bidder is a participant and that will be performed by the bidder actor's employees.
-Work that will be sub-contracted shall be interacted work as provided for herein.
-Failure to list required in the disqualification of bid. id openings Contract ograms as ame of the k or crafts der and its ndicated to
+In accordato be perference and at the shall have provided frograms in which the sub-contrate be subcontrated. ceship and Training Certification ance with the Illinois Procurement Code, the Bidder certifies that the wood by it and/or its subcontractors shall, at the time of such bid opening time of the performance of work pursuant to the terms of this Contract participated in the approved apprenticeship and training programs for above.
+The bidder shall list, in the space below, the official name of the ponsor holding the certificate of registration or all types of work or craft the bidder is a participant and that will be performed by the bidder and actor's employees.
+Work that will be sub-contracted shall be indicated tracted work as provided for herein.
+Failure to list required information in disqualification of bid. ng et, as ne ets ts

-Building: Phone: Contact Name: Dollar Amount: Client: Building: Phone: Contact Name: Dollar Amount: Client: Building: Phone: Contact Name: Dollar Amount: Building: Phone: Contact Name: Building: Phone: Contact Name: Dollar Amount: Building: Phone: Contact Name: Dollar Amount: BID FORM ADDITION Contact Name: Dollar Amo